jedimud/jtin/docs/kill-log.md

 ## Sample Output

 ````
-The Sailor,midgaard.map
+The Sailor,midgaard
-The Janitor,midgaard.map
+The Janitor,midgaard
-The green enfan,enfan-city.map
+The green enfan,enfan-city
-The message bot,midgaard-thief-guild.map
+The message bot,midgaard-thief-guild
-The Assassin,midgaard-thief-guild.map
+The Assassin,midgaard-thief-guild
-The Knight,midgaard-warrior-guild.map
+The Knight,midgaard-warrior-guild
-The Ninja Lord,midgaard-ninja-guild.map
+The Ninja Lord,midgaard-ninja-guild
-Izumo No Okumi,midgaard-ninja-guild.map
+Izumo No Okumi,midgaard-ninja-guild
-A citizen of Midgaard,midgaard.map
+A citizen of Midgaard,midgaard
-Welmar's Ranger,midgaard.map
+Welmar's Ranger,midgaard
 ````